≡ Menu

 Comparisons

-When we talk about Mastiff, we are referring to the English Mastiff here.
-But there are many other types of equally large Mastiff dog breeds such as the Bull Mastiff, Tibetan Mastiff, Spanish Mastiff and the Pyrenean Mastiff.
+When we talk about Mastiffs, we refer to the English Mastiff here.
+But many other types of equally large Mastiff dog breeds exist, such as the Bull Mastiff, Tibetan Mastiff, Spanish Mastiff, and Pyrenean Mastiff.

 The Lyme Hall Mastiffs…

-Which were a special variety of English Mastiffs originally bred at the Lyme Hall estate in England, were equally impressive.
+Which were a unique variety of English Mastiffs originally bred at the Lyme Hall estate in England, were equally impressive.
 They were the original English Mastiffs.

 Worth a special mention is…

-The male English Mastiff called Aicama Zorba of La-Susa or Zorba, who lived through the 1980s.
-Aicama Zorba was recognized by Guinness World Records as the largest and heaviest dog of all time.
+The male English Mastiff is Aicama Zorba of La-Susa or Zorba, who lived through the 1980s.
+Guinness World Records recognized Aicama Zorba as the most significant and heaviest dog ever.
 He weighed 343 lbs. in 1989 and rose to a height of an astonishing 37 inches!

 Temperament and Personality